openaustralia/database-backup/README.md

 [`database-backup.sh`](#database-backupsh) is cloned at `/home/matthewl/database-backup`.
 See below for restore procedures.

-`automysqlbackup` is also installed but should probably be removed to save disk space and standardise things.

 ### jamison

 [`database-backup.sh`](#database-backupsh) is cloned at `/home/henare/database-backup`.
 See below for restore procedures.